aks594/spectre/README.md

 # Spectre – Stealth Real-Time Interview Copilot

-**InterviewAI** is a local, privacy-focused desktop application designed to assist developers during live technical interviews.
+**Spectre** is a local, privacy-focused desktop application designed to assist developers during live technical interviews.
 It captures system audio in real-time, transcribes it, and uses an Agentic AI pipeline (Llama 3 via Groq + Tavily Search) to generate context-aware, technically accurate answers.

 The application features a **Stealth HUD** and **Brain Overlay** that are invisible to screen capture tools (Zoom, Google Meet, Teams, OBS) using native Windows APIs.